FedAgg: Adaptive Federated Learning with Aggregated Gradients: Abstract

 \section{Abstract}

-Federated Learning (FL) has become an emerging norm for distributed model training, which enables multiple devices cooperatively to train a shared model utilizing their own datasets scheduled by a central server while keeping private data localized.
-However, during the training process, the non-independent-and-identically-distributed (Non-IID) data generated on heterogeneous clients and frequent communication across participants may significantly influence the training performance, slow down the convergent rate, and increase communication consumption.
-In this paper, we ameliorate the standard stochastic gradient descent approach by introducing the aggregated gradients at each local update epoch and propose an adaptive learning rate iterative algorithm that further takes the deviation between the local parameter and global parameter into account.
-The aforementioned adaptive learning rate design mechanism requires local information of all clients, which is challenging as there is no communication during the local update epochs.
-To obtain a decentralized adaptive learning rate for each client, we introduce the mean-field approach by utilizing two mean-field terms to estimate the average local parameters and gradients respectively without exchanging clients' local information with each other over time.
-Through theoretical analysis, we prove that our method can provide the convergence guarantee for model training and derive a convergent upper bound for the client drifting term.
-Extensive numerical results show that our proposed framework is superior to the state-of-the-art FL schemes in both model accuracy and convergent rate on real-world datasets with IID and Non-IID data distribution.
+Federated Learning (FL) has emerged as a crucial distributed training paradigm, enabling discrete devices to collaboratively train a shared model under the coordination of a central server, while leveraging their locally stored private data.
+Nonetheless, the non-independent-and-identically-distributed (Non-IID) data generated on heterogeneous clients and the incessant information exchange among participants may significantly impede training efficacy, retard the model convergence rate and increase the risk of privacy leakage.
+To alleviate the divergence between the local and average model parameters and obtain a fast model convergence rate, we propose an adaptive \underline{FED}erated learning algorithm called FedAgg by refining the conventional stochastic gradient descent (SGD) methodology with an \underline{AG}gregated \underline{G}radient term at each local training epoch and adaptively adjusting the learning rate based on a penalty term that quantifies the local model deviation.
+To tackle the challenge of information exchange among clients during local training and design a decentralized adaptive learning rate for each client, we introduce two mean-field terms to approximate the average local parameters and gradients over time.
+Through rigorous theoretical analysis, we demonstrate the existence and convergence of the mean-field terms and provide a robust upper bound on the convergence of our proposed algorithm.
+The extensive experimental results on real-world datasets substantiate the superiority of our framework in comparison with existing state-of-the-art FL strategies for enhancing model performance and accelerating convergence rate under IID and Non-IID datasets.